Learning how to grow mint is easy. Deciding how many different flavors to grow? That's the challenge!

 For beginner herbal tea gardeners, growing just a few varieties of mint will give you a good start.

-Here are a few of my favorite choices for tea.
-These mint varieties are all delicious when brewed alone.
-Plus, each one combines nicely with other herbs for custom-made herbal tea blends.
+Each of these varieties is delicious when brewed alone.
+Even better, they all combine nicely with other herbs for custom-made tea blends.

-This delicious herb is easy to grow makes a wonderfully fragrant tea.
+Chocolate mint is easy to grow and makes a wonderfully fragrant tea.

-The soft, downy leaves of apple mint are a delight to the senses - to the touch and to the taste.
+The soft, downy leaves of apple mint are a delight to the touch and to the taste.

 Brewed into an herbal tea, it has a smooth apple flavor with just a bare hint of mint.